 All guest receive a Hamper of milk, bottle of wine, free range eggs, a selection of nibbles and jams and a basket of logs to get you going with the fire.
 The cottage is equipped with washing up liquid, dish washer tablets, washing tablets, kitchen towel, tea, coffee, sugar, salt, pepper and oil for cooking.
 Towels, T-towels and freshly ironed bed linen is provided.
 All heating and electricity are included.
 At festive times extra attention is made with Easter eggs for children and beautiful Christmas decorations and champagne and mince pies on arrival.

-DOGS - Up to 2 well behaved dogs are allowed, (no puppies or large breeds) there is a fee of £30.
+DOGS - Up to 2 well behaved dogs are allowed, (no puppies or large breeds) there is a fee of £30 or £15 for the weekend.
 PLEASE NOTE that dogs are not allowed to be left alone in the cottage or to sleep in the bedrooms or on sofas.
 They must be kept downstairs and out of all of the bedrooms to help us keep our high standards of cleanliness.
 If any extra damage or mess is left, a further cleaning fee will be payable.
 ONLY family friendly dogs please as we have animals and children.

 The cottage is very close to Alton towers within a 20 minute drive away.